Juggernauts (song)

-"Juggernauts" is a song by British band Enter Shikari produced by record producer Andy Gray for their second studio album, Common Dreads.
+"Juggernauts" is a song by British rock band Enter Shikari produced by record producer Andy Gray for their second studio album, Common Dreads.
 The song was released as a single on 29 May 2009.
 The song was also released on 7" limited edition vinyl, of which only 1000 copies were made.
 "Juggernauts" was first broadcast to the public on Zane Lowe's show on BBC Radio 1 on 15 April 2009.
 It was selected by Scott Mills as his record of the week on 1 June 2009.

 Background and writing

 The song was produced by Andy Gray and combined elements of different styles of music.
 Gray's list of writing credits includes penning songs for artists as diverse as Korn, Tori Amos and U2 and this is a reason for the variety of musical styles featured.
 The song was recorded at Arreton Manor in the Isle of Wight.

 Some critics have drawn comparisons between singer Rou Reynolds "Mockney spoken words" in the middle of the song and the style of Mike Skinner (aka The Streets).
 According to Radio 1's Fraser McAlpine, "[Juggernauts] is full of sudden surges, short explosive passages and long, meandering lulls...there are spoken parts sounding a lot like Mike Skinner of The Streets". dailymusicguide wrote "you wouldn't be mistaken in thinking the song sounds like Mike Skinner from The Streets gone psychotic".